How to Become a Dental Assistant

 A career as a dental assistant is an appealing option—and for all the right reasons.
 Unlike some other careers in healthcare, the barrier to entry is rather low, and you can get started in your first job quickly.

 This is also a job that allows you to make a meaningful impact in people’s lives and lets you work directly with patients in need.
 Finally, and perhaps most appealingly, the demand for dental assistants is always high.
-The U.S. Bureau of Labor Statistics (BLS) projects demand to grow by 18 percent over the coming decade, bringing over 58,000 new professionals into the field.
-That strong demand is combined with a respectable median annual pay rate estimated at $36,940 per year.
 This guide will show you the steps to become a dental assistant.

 Learn More about Dental Assistants